AnaHill/AnaHill.github.io/academic.md

     *"{{ pub.title }}"* {{ pub.journal }}, {{ pub.year }}.{% if pub.doi and pub.doi != "" %} [doi: {{ pub.doi }}](https://doi.org/{{ pub.doi }}){% endif %}
   {% endif %}
 {% endfor %}
- > 🚀 *Bringing the future of tissue engineering one step closer!*
 I lead a **multidisciplinary research team** that has developed a groundbreaking **"body-on-chip" platform** for studying vascularized **3D cell co-cultures**.
 Our team introduced an **innovative open-top microfluidic chip** that enables the cultivation of **two distinct 3D cell cultures** within a single device—**without physical barriers**.
 This breakthrough technology opens new possibilities for **studying cell-cell interactions** in a precisely controlled microenvironment and advancing **drug testing** applications.

+> 🚀 *Control the beating of cardiomyocyte cultures - by temperature!*
 {% for pub in site.data.publications %}
   {% if pub.article_id == "maki2024simulation" %}
   - {%- for author in pub.authors -%}